 - allintitle: Your Keyword + guest post

 Once you have found the publications, you can start reaching out to the editors and site owners.
+This OutreachMama piece has a great list of guest posting sites which you can start contacting and pitch them with your quality content.

 Another thing you can do here is to pick a well-performing competitor in your niche, and get a list of all their backlinks.
 SEMrush is the one I’ll use for this: